jasonlaubb/Matrix-AntiCheat/README.md

 (A): invalid select slot check

+- Placement

+(A): checks if a player place a block with item inside it

+(B): checks if a player place a sign with text on it

+(C): checks if a player place a illegal piston

 - AimBot

 (A): checks for perfect hand rotation move

 - Anti tower

-(A): Check for the tower like placement
+(A): Check for the tower like movement and placement

 - Anti fucker